tdsmale/tdsmale.github.io/Jungian.md

 - Brings an airy, buoyant attitude to things.
 - Guided by imaginative guesswork.
 - Akin to explorers at risk of becoming "untethered".
+- Infants (Ne) follow their curiosity & accept the care of others.
+- Parents (Si) take mind of the small details others overlook.

 ### Comparisons.
 - Ni vs Se: Anticipating vs Dominating the Moment.